cyrus-and/gproxy/README.md

 gproxy
 ======

-gproxy exploits a Google service hosted at `images-onepick-opensocial.googleusercontent.com` (which is commonly used to fetch user-provided content, e.g., to load images by URL in Google Documents) to proxy arbitrary HTTP(S) traffic.
+gproxy exploits a Google web service hosted at `images-onepick-opensocial.googleusercontent.com` (which is commonly used to fetch user-provided content, e.g., to load images by URL in Google Documents) to proxy arbitrary HTTP(S) traffic.